winglang/docsite/blog/2023-07-18-wing-cloud-launch.md

 And even if companies are not stocking up on server racks, there's a strong sentiment of compromise.
-The complexity is overwhelming and teams are struggling to set up reasonable development environments, test their systems or deploy them across stages, let alone across multiple public providers or private clouds.
+The complexity is overwhelming and teams are struggling to set up reasonable development environments, test their systems or deploy them across multiple public providers or private clouds.

-I don't think I've ever talked to a platform team that feels like they got it right. or to a DevOps engineer with a manageable ticket queue.
-I hear frustration and apologies "I know this is not ideal, but we got to give developers a way to develop".
+I don't think I've ever talked to a platform team that feels like they got it right, or to a DevOps engineer that didn't feel they are a bottleneck.
+I hear frustration and apologies "I know this is not ideal, but we've got to give developers a way to develop".
 When I talk to enterprises, many of them are in “analysis paralysis”.
-“Which cloud provider do we sell our souls to?”
-“Are we a serverless shop or a Kubernetes shop?”
-“Do we need to teach all developers how to configure a VPC?”.
+Which cloud provider do we sell our souls to?
+Are we a serverless shop or a Kubernetes shop?
+Do we now need to teach all developers how to configure a VPC?.

-“Use Kubernetes,” you say.
-But when you ask Kubernetes shops about other cloud resources they use, I hear denial.
-It always starts with "everything is in our Kubernetes", and then, "oh, yes, we have these couple of queues, and a CDN, and a DynamoDB table, and a few Lambda functions, and just last week, the dev team needed a bucket for something, which reminds me, we only provisioned the staging one, but not the one in production".
+When I talk to Kubernetes shops, I hear denial.
+It usually starts with "everything is in our Kubernetes", and then, "Oh, yes, we have these couple of queues, and a CDN, and a DynamoDB table, and a few Lambda functions, and just last week, the dev team needed a bucket for something, which reminds me, we only provisioned the staging one, but not the one in production".

 On the outset, the idea of the cloud makes total economic sense.
-It's the classic TCO/buy-versus-build enabler.
-You walk into a huge candy store and pick and choose the building blocks for your application.
-All these cool managed services at the palm of your hand, so you can focus on creating value to *your* users.
+It's the classic total-cost/buy-versus-build enabler.
+You step into a huge candy store and pick-and-choose the building blocks for your application.
+All these managed services at the palm of your hand, so you can focus on creating value to your users.

-But in reality, transferring some of these aspects of your application to cloud services also means that now these aspects move from the category of "application" and become "infrastructure".
-In practice, it means that your code now treats these services as some external entities, and managing them happens in separate tools, workflows and oftentimes, on separate teams.
+But in reality, transferring aspects of your application to cloud services also means that now these aspects move from the category of "application" and become "infrastructure".
+In practice, it means that your code now treats these services as external entities, and managing them happens in separate tools, workflows, and oftentimes, in separate teams.

-So now, in order to add a route to my API gateway, I need to submit a ticket to my DevOps team, or update some YAML in some repo that I don't fully understand.
-And now I can only test this new route in a shared staging environment?
+So now, in order to add a route to my API gateway, I need to submit a ticket. or I have to update some YAML in some repo that I don't fully understand.
+And now, I can only test this change when my code reaches the shared staging environment?
 That's not good.

-So how can we realize the potential of the cloud, but also not be buried in complexity?
+So how can we realize the potential of the cloud, but also not be buried by its complexity?
 As a software developer, I'm sorry but I would have to say *abstractions*.

 One of my favorite historians, [Yuval Noah-Harari](https://en.wikipedia.org/wiki/Yuval_Noah_Harari)